k-g-j/cs6120-course-project/group-johnson-project-proposal.md

     - Employ techniques like SHAP (SHapley Additive exPlanations) values to interpret model predictions and understand feature importance.

-This multi-model approach will allow us to compare the performance of different techniques and potentially combine their strengths to create a robust and accurate prediction system for solar energy production.
+This multi-model approach will allow me to compare the performance of different techniques and potentially combine their strengths to create a robust and accurate prediction system for solar energy production.

-Here's the related work section in markdown format:

 ## Related Work